What is Macular Degeneration?

 As with any medication or procedure there are possible risks and side effects.
 Prior to treatment, these issues will be reviewed with your doctor and described in detail in an “Informed Consent” form.

 At present, there are several FDA-approved treatments for wet (neovascular) AMD, including photodynamic therapy with the drug Visudyne and eye injections with Macugen.
 Although these treatment options have proven to slow the rate of visual loss, most people do not get back better vision.
-(In clinical studies, Avastin, Eylea and Lucentis have proven far more effective than other treatments in preserving and improving vision for patients with AMD.)
+(In clinical studies, Avastin, Eylea, Lucentis and Abysmo have proven far more effective than other treatments in preserving and improving vision for patients with AMD.)

 On the horizon. . .